RobLoach/Silica/README.md

 Usage
 -----

-Visit /web for a sample site using Silica.
+Visit /web and /app for a sample site using Silica.